MegaAntiCheat/client-backend/README.md

 Then, run `cargo run` in the terminal from the root directory if you have cloned from source, OR run the executable binary.

+## Daily Run

+To run without opening console just run the `Run.bat` file Running this also tells you if your MAC is out dated

 ## Contributing
 Always run `cargo fmt` before submitting your Merge Request.
 Recommended that you also run `cargo clippy` and implement the improvements it suggests if reasonable.